duereg/manager-readme/README.md

 ## Our Average Week
 Every morning we'll have a brief 5-10 minute standup where everyone will discuss what they've been working on, what they will work on, and anything that is blocking them.

 We’ll have a 1:1 every week to two weeks for at least 30 minutes.
 This meeting discusses topics of substance as well as updates.
 Use our private Slack channel to capture future topics for our 1:1s as well as to provide a handy historic record of what we’ve discussed.
 When you or I think of a topic, let's dump it in that channel.
+During 1'1s we will go through your agenda first and if time permits I will have some questions.
+First and foremost these meetings are for you.
+Urgent matters should not wait for a 1:1.

 We’ll have a team planner with your peers every two weeks for 30-60 minutes.
 We'll discuss what we've been working on briefly, and what we're planning on working on the next two weeks.